Nathan-D-R/Nathan-D-R/README.md

 ## Hey! 👋

-I'm a 20-year-old Data Science Enthusiast currently working on the Internal Audit Data Analytics Team at Signet Jewelers, the world's largest jewelry retailer.
+I'm a young Data Science Professional currently working on the Internal Audit Data Analytics Team at Signet Jewelers, the world's largest jewelry retailer.
 I'm passionate about music, technology, and problem-solving.
 I enjoy playing and listening to music, programming, tinkering with hardware, and working on innovative tech projects.

 ## About Me